knextsunj/encrypt-db-password/README.md

-# Encrypting DB password in Tomcat
+# Encryption DataSource Factory in Tomcat DBCP 2

-This project can avoid storing a clear text password in Tomcat's Resource definition of a DataSource.
+This factory can avoid storing a clear text password in Tomcat's Resource definition of a DataSource.

 :warning: Note that this is a "security by obscurity" solution.